 - The body is able to fight the bacteria

-- The person has no symptoms
+- The patient has no symptoms

-- Cannot spread TB to others
+- TB cannot be spread to others in this stage

 - Will usually have a positive TB skin test reaction or positive TB blood test